• Art Magazine

 Photo by Yaren Kılıç @yarensphotoworks, via Unsplash

-This is not only about ecological aspects, but also about social responsibility.
-Fair wages, safe working conditions, and transparent supply chains have become central issues.
+This is not just about ecological aspects, but also about social responsibility.
+Fair wages, safe working conditions, and transparent supply chains have become key issues.
 Fashion houses and brands that proactively respond to these developments not only gain a competitive advantage but also build long-term trust.
-Sustainability thus becomes not just a duty but an opportunity to sharpen one's own identity and differentiation.
+Sustainability thus transforms from a mere obligation into an opportunity to sharpen one's own identity and differentiation.

 The future of fashion lies in the ability to combine responsibility with creativity.